By using this site, you agree to the Privacy Policy and Terms of Use.

 • 3 lbs pork shoulder, trimmed and cut into large chunks

-• 2 tbsp lard or vegetable oil
+• 2 tbsp lard or neutral oil

 • 1 orange, juiced (reserve the spent halves)